new-black/Assertive/README.md

 # About Assertive

-Assertive is a free, open source library available on [NuGet](https://www.nuget.org/packages/Assertive/) for easily writing test assertions using the power of the C# language.
+Assertive is a free, open source library available on [NuGet](https://www.nuget.org/packages/Assertive/) for easily writing test assertions using the power of the C# language and aims to be the easiest possible way to write assertions while still providing useful and contextual error information.
 It's not a test framework of itself, it's meant to be used in conjunction with a test framework like xUnit or MSTest.

 Assertive does away with a long list of possible assertion methods or "fluent" assertion chaining and only provides a single `Assert.That` method (or just `Assert()` if you add `using static Assertive.DSL`).